Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 5 April 2025 08.57.05 UTC
+- WIB: Sabtu, 5 April 2025 10.02.45 UTC
-- WITA: Sabtu, 5 April 2025 09.57.05 UTC
+- WITA: Sabtu, 5 April 2025 11.02.45 UTC
-- WIT: Sabtu, 5 April 2025 10.57.05 UTC
+- WIT: Sabtu, 5 April 2025 12.02.45 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: success
+Kategori: nature